EnaAlogo/tensorjit/README.md

 # tensorjit(or whatever)
 # The project was made for educational purposes.
-It basically wants to be a general
-easy to use jitter using NVRTC and [jitify](https://github.com/NVIDIA/jitify)
+The goal was to make a general easy to use tool that jits tensor operations using NVRTC and [jitify](https://github.com/NVIDIA/jitify)
 # Short-term Goals
  * Refactor for more flexibility and extensibility
  * Python and possibly R bindings